Coconut Rhinoceros Beetle

 On Kauaʻi

-In late May, 2 CRB were detected near the Lihue Airport by the green waste transfer station.
+In late May 2023, 2 CRB were detected near the Lihue Airport by the green waste transfer station.
 KISC found both during routine monitoring of CRB traps placed for early detection around ports of entry as part of the Mamalu Poepoe program.
-This is the first detection of CRB outside of Oʻahu.

-Response crews from the University of Hawaiʻi – CRB Response Team, KISC, HDOA, and other partners are surveying for possible breeding sites and suspect CRB palm damage island-wide.
+Response crews from the HDOA, University of Hawaiʻi – CRB Response Team, KISC, and other partners began island-wide detection surveys to identify any additional introductions or possible populations.
 Additional monitoring traps have been placed at high-risk sites island-wide.
-2 additional CRB have been captured in new traps deployed since the initial detection.

 Detecting an infestation early increases our chances of eradicating CRB on Kauaʻi.